dlboutwe/SlingMD/README.md

 1. Click the "Settings" button in the Sling Ribbon
 2. Configure the following options:
+   - **Vault Settings**
    -    **Vault Name**: Enter the name of your Obsidian vault
    -    **Vault Base Path**: Set the path to your Obsidian vault folder (e.g., C:\Users\YourName\Documents\Notes)
    -    **Inbox Folder**: Specify the folder within your vault where emails should be saved (default: "Inbox")
+   -    **Contacts Folder**: Where new contact notes will be stored (default: "Contacts")
+   -    **Appointments Folder Path**: Specify the path to the folder withing your vault where emails shoudl be saved (ex: "Journal\Meeting Notes")
+   - **General Settings**
+   -    **Enable Contact Saving**: Toggle automatic creation of contact notes
+   -    **Search Entire Vault For Contacts**: When enabled, SlingMD will look outside the contacts folder before creating a new contact note
+   -    **Show countdown**: Toggle whether to show a countdown before launching Obsidian
    -    **Launch Obsidian**: Toggle whether Obsidian should automatically open after saving an email
+   - **Timing Settings**
    -    **Delay (seconds)**: Set how long to wait before launching Obsidian (default: 1 second)
-   - **Show countdown**: Toggle whether to show a countdown before launching Obsidian
-   - **Create task in Obsidian note**: Toggle whether to create a follow-up task in the Obsidian note
-   - **Create task in Outlook**: Toggle whether to create a follow-up task in Outlook
    -    **Due in Days**: Set the default number of days until tasks are due (0 = today, 1 = tomorrow, etc.)
-   - **Use Relative Dates**: Choose between relative or absolute date mode:
-     - When enabled (relative): Reminder days are calculated backwards from the due date
-     - When disabled (absolute): Reminder date is calculated forward from today
    -    **Reminder Days**: Set the default reminder timing:
-     - In relative mode: How many days before the due date
+   -       - In relative mode: How many days before the due date
-     - In absolute mode: How many days from today
+   -       - In absolute mode: How many days from today
    -    **Reminder Hour**: Set the default hour for task reminders (24-hour format)
-   - **Ask for dates**: Toggle whether to prompt for dates each time (shows the Task Options form)
+   - **Subject Cleanup Patterns**: Configure patterns for cleaning up email subjects (e.g., removing "Re:", "[EXTERNAL]", etc.)
+   - **Email Settings Tab**
    -    **Group Email Threads**: Toggle whether to automatically organize related emails into thread folders
-   - **Subject Cleanup Patterns**: Configure patterns for cleaning up email subjects (e.g., removing "Re:", "[EXTERNAL]", etc.)
-   - **Contacts Folder**: Where new contact notes will be stored (default: "Contacts")
-   - **Enable Contact Saving**: Toggle automatic creation of contact notes
-   - **Search Entire Vault For Contacts**: When enabled, SlingMD will look outside the contacts folder before creating a new contact note
    -    **Note Title Format / Max Length / Include Date**: Fine-tune how note titles are constructed
    -    **Move Date To Front In Thread**: When grouping emails, place the date at the beginning of the filename
-   - **Default Note Tags / Task Tags**: Tags automatically assigned to new notes or tasks
+   -    **Default Note Tags**: Tags automatically assigned to new email notes
+   - **Appointment Settings Tab**
+   -    **Note Title Format / Max Length**: Fine-tune how note titles are constructed
+   -    **Save Attachments**: Toggle whether to save attachments.
+If attachments are present, this will create a folder with the same name as the markdown file and save all attachments to that folder.
+Links will be added into the note to launch the files.
+   -    **Default Appointment Tags**: Tags automatically assigned to new appointment notes
+   - **Task Settings Tab**
+   -    **Create task in Outlook**: Toggle whether to create a follow-up task in Outlook
+   -    **Create task in Obsidian note**: Toggle whether to create a follow-up task in the Obsidian note
+   -    **Ask for dates**: Toggle whether to prompt for dates each time (shows the Task Options form)
+   - **Development Settings Tab** (depreceated)
    -    **Show Development Settings**: Reveals additional debug options in the settings dialog
    -    **Show Thread Debug**: Pops up a diagnostic window listing every file that matches a conversationId

-3. Click "Save" to apply your settings
+4. Click "Save" to apply your settings

 Note: Make sure your Vault Base Path points to an existing Obsidian vault directory.
 If you haven't created a vault yet, please set one up in Obsidian first.